 The assessment of penalties by the Exchange shall be determined on an annual basis in accordance with the computation methodology set forth in this Attachment.
-In no event shall the total amount at risk with respect to Contractor's failure to comply with the Performance Standards exceed ten percent (10%) of the total Participation Fee that is payable to the Exchange in accordance with the terms set forth in Section 5.1.3 of the Agreement for the Individual Market.
+The total amount at risk with respect to Contractor's failure to comply with the Performance Standards is equal to ten percent (10%), and may not exceed ten percent (10%), of the total Participation Fee that is payable to the Exchange in accordance with the terms set forth in Section 5.1.3 of the Agreement for the Individual Market.
 Additionally, the amount of Contractor's penalty shall be offset by any credit that is provided in the event that Contractor exceeds a Performance Standard in a separate category or if the Exchange fails to meet its Performance Standards as described below.
 Credits from one category may be used to offset penalties in that category, or applied to offset penalties assessed in another category.